 If you’re experiencing enduring pain in your hip but your surgeon doesn’t think that your hip joint is damaged enough to have surgery, then it’s likely they’ll recommend a hip block injection.
 Hip blocks contain local anaesthetic and a steroid.
 They offer fast pain relief and reduce inflammation.
 X-ray guidance is used to inject a hip block into your hip joint.
 They are administered only a few times and if after that you’re still bearing a lot of pain then surgery will be required.

-The following consultants specialise in hip surgery at New Hall hospital
+The following consultants specialise in knee surgery at New Hall hospital

 Mr Kask (NHS only)